 Most Challenging Thing About Blogging or Your Reading Life This Year?

 The toughest part for me was all the DNFed books that I read this year.
-In total, I DNFed 4 books this year which is a record for me.
-I’m usually pretty good at picking books that I know that I will like.
+In total, I DNFed four books this year, which is a record for me.
+I’m usually pretty good at picking books that I know I will like.
 I think this was a great reminder that if I do not like a book that I’m reading, it’s okay to put it down and move on to something else.

 Book You Are Most Anticipating for 2024?